 Trustee / Patron

 School Name

 Address

 School Year

-In accordance with my / our supervisory role as Trustee / Patron of the above school, I / we wish to declare that I / we have received and examined the school's annual accounts for the last school year.
-I / We have approved the accounts and are satisfied that adequate financial controls are in place to ensure, as far as is possible, that the school's assets and finances are properly managed.
+we wish to declare th for the last school y // our supervisory role as Trustee / Patron of the above school, I t I / we have received and examined the school's annual account ar.
+I / We have approved the accounts and are satisfied that trols are in place to ensure, as far as is possible, that the school's properly managed.

-Signed on behalf of the Trustee / Patron
+Signed on behalf of th Trustee / Patron

+D. A